johnzablocki/couchbase-aspnet/README.md

 	        <providers>
 	          <add name="couchbase-cache"
 	               type="Couchbase.AspNet.Caching.CouchbaseCacheProvider, Couchbase.AspNet, Version=1.0.0.0, Culture=neutral"
-	               configStrategy="inline"
+	               bootstrapStrategy="inline",
+		       bucket="default",
 	               servers="http://node1:8091; http://node2:8091"></add>
 	        </providers>
 	      </outputCache>
 	    </caching>
 	  </system.web>

 When the provider initializes, it will create an internal `ClientConfiguration` for the Couchbase SDK and use the servers `"http://node1:8091"` and `"http://node2:8091"` as the bootstrapping servers.
-Note the `configStrategy` has the value `inline`, this will let the provider know how to handle the SDK bootstrapping.
+Note the `bootstrapStrategy` has the value `inline`, this will let the provider know how to handle the SDK bootstrapping.

 All other configuration values will be defaulted to the `ClientConfiguration` settings, but there are several that can be overridden:

 - `username`: Used for Couchbase Server 5.0 or greater RBAC authentication.
 - `password`: The password for the password for the username or the bucket.
 - `bucket`: The bucket where the data is stored.
 For pre-5.0 Couchbase servers this will be used to authenticate along with the password.
-- `configStrategy`: The configuration strategy to use for SDK bootstrapping.
+- `bootstrapStrategy`: The configuration strategy to use for SDK bootstrapping.
 - `servers`: A semi-colon delimited list of bootstrapping server (A Couchbase Cluster node).
 - `useSsl`: If true and certs are setup, TLS/SSL will be used for secure communication between the app server and the Couchbase cluster.
 - `prefix`: An optional key-prefix for each item stored.